Billionaire Profile

 Inducted into Television Hall of Fame

-Recognized for contributions to television.
+Recognized for his contributions to the television industry.

 2001

-Cofounded Fenway Sports Group
+Co-founded Fenway Sports Group

 2002